• Skip to primary navigation

 How To Puree The Squash Soup

-3. Once the squash is softened, remove the pan from the stove top.
+1. Once the butternut squash is softened, turn off the heat.

-4. Place the immersion blender in the soup and puree it on the low setting.
-Keep the blender immersed in the soup so that it doesn't splash all over the place.
-Be sure to do this carefully as the immersion blender can cause the soup to splatter.
-Feel free to cool the soup before completing this step if you feel more comfortable with that.
+2. Place an immersion blender into the pot and puree the soup on the low setting.
+Make sure that the blender is immersed in the soup so that it doesn't splash all over the place.
+Be sure to do this carefully as the immersion blender can cause the hot soup to splatter.
 It is also important not to scrape the bottom of your soup pot with the blade of the immersion blender as it can damage the pan.
-Try to hold it above the surface of the pan to avoid scraping the bottom while blending.

-3. Pop the pan in the oven and roast for 5-6 minutes or until the seeds are crispy and fragrant.
-Shake the pan once or twice to prevent burning.
-Remove from oven once they're done.
+4. Pop the pan in the oven and roast for 5-6 minutes or until the seeds are crispy and fragrant.

 Do I Need To Add The Pepitas?